 Leading with emotional intelligence in the workplace (YouTube, 3:37)

-Self-awareness is the beginning of strong interpersonal skills.
+Self-awareness is the staring point for strong interpersonal skills.
 Being self-aware means you are in tune with your own emotions.
 What causes you to be anxious or upset?
-What helps soothe your ruffled emotions back down?
+Then, what helps soothe your ruffled emotions back down?

 In addition to being aware of your emotions, you must manage them well.
 Things like exercising self-control to delay gratification, the ability to stay on task and focus through stressful situations, and knowing how to keep your cool in the face of disappointment are examples of managing personal emotions to achieve the best outcome.